trufflesuite/truffle/packages/box/README.md

 - `post-unpack`

-  If provided, runs command after box files are fetched and cleaned up for a new project.
+  If provided, runs command after box files are fetched, cleaned up, modified according to recipe (if any) for a new project.

   Commonly useful to install dependencies, e.g.